Tanguy Ndombele: Lyon

 On 31 August 2017, Ndombele moved to Lyon on a one-year loan.
 According to L'Équipe, Lyon paid €2 million for the loan.
 Lyon also secured an option to sign him permanently for €8 million, plus a possible €250,000 in bonuses and 20% of any profit made should he be transferred from Lyon to another club.

 Ndombele made his competitive debut for Lyon's first team in the 2–0 Ligue 1 away loss to Paris Saint-Germain on 17 September 2017; he started the match and was replaced by Christopher Martins in the 72nd minute.
 On 15 February 2018, Ndombele scored a goal (his first career competitive goal for Lyon's first team) in the 46th minute of their 3–1 home win over Villarreal CF in the round of 32 first leg of the 2017–18 UEFA Europa League.

-His first season at Lyon was very successful as he provided great energy to the team while helping them get back to Champions League football for the next season as Lyon finished third behind PSG and Monaco.
-He became an indisputable starter for the team and was, alongside Ferland Mendy and Houssem Aouar, one of the great young players of his team.
-Few teams also showed interest for the French prodigy but Lyon made it clear that he won't be sold and won't return to his former club Amiens as Lyon paid the €8 million release clause to buy him.
+During his first season, Lyon finished third behind PSG and Monaco, securing Champions League football for the next season.
+He became a regular starter for the team and was, alongside Ferland Mendy and Houssem Aouar, an important young player for the team.
+Lyon paid the €8 million release fee to buy him from his former club Amiens.

 The next season, Lyon signed him permanently as it was previously stated in the loan deal and his contract was extended until 2022 with the Gones.
 He started off the season well and for his first match in the UEFA Champions League against Manchester City at the City of Manchester Stadium, with a 2–1 away win, goals from Cornet and Fekir.
 He then scored his first Champions League goal against TSG 1899 Hoffenheim on 11 November 2018 (2–2 draw).
 He scored his first Ligue 1 goal against Nîmes on 24 May 2019 and Lyon eventually finished third in Ligue 1, behind Lille and PSG.

 His team was also eliminated by FC Barcelona in Champions League Round-of-16 (5–1 loss over the two legs) and finished the season trophy-less despite giving out great performances against superior teams (2–1 win against PSG, 2–1 win and 2–2 draw against Manchester City, 0–0 draw against Barcelona).
 Lyon's president Jean-Michel Aulas announced that he had received offers for Ndombele and that he might leave that summer.